Renahud/quartz-eurostar/content/Developing Critical Thinking Skills for Testers.md

 The first exercise (letter & numbers) is a lot harder than the second one (age & drinks), although the logic is the same.
 That's because humans are very good at social reasoning.
 This is linked with dominance theory and theory of mind.

 #### Dominance theory
-The brain size of animals (size of the frontal cortex in relation to the rest of the brain) is linked with the size of the social group of that animal ==> you need a lot of brain capacity to keep track of all the social relations.
+The size of the social group of an animal is linked with the brain size (size of the frontal cortex in relation to the rest of the brain) of that animal ==> you need a lot of brain capacity to keep track of all the social relations.

-Humans have the biggest brain ratio and can have social groups of 100 to 150 individuals.
+Humans have the biggest brain size ratio and can have social groups of 100 to 150 individuals.
 This social group has a social hierarchy.
-If you're dominant, you need social skills to make the rules and make others follow them.
-If you're non-dominant, you use social skills tho use those rules, form alliances, ....
+If you're dominant, you need social skills to define the rules and make others follow them.
+If you're non-dominant, you use your social skills to mitigate those rules, form alliances, ....
 Most people are both dominant and non-domninant depending on the context.

 #### Theory of mind
 This is the capacity to represent & manipulate the internal representations in the mind of others (= recognize and predict others thougths)